Whipped Sweet Potato & Plantain Mash

-Sweet potatoes are very rich in vitamin A, fiber, magnesium and beta-carotene.
-Beta-carotene may also help protect against asthma and heart disease as well as reduce the risk of certain types of cancer.
-Plantains are part of the banana family and are great sources of vitamins A & C, fiber, and potassium.
+Sweet potatoes are rich in vitamin A, fiber, magnesium, and beta-carotene which helps protect against asthma, heart disease, and even certain types of cancer.
+Plantains are a part of the banana family and are rich sources of vitamins A & C, fiber, and potassium.
 Highly nutritious and naturally tasty, these two are good for any special diet.

 - Set oven to 400F.